Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Introduction

-of original HP transformation in Eq.~\eqref{eq:hp}, and then retaining only the terms in the Hamiltonian that are up to the quadratic order in the bosonic operators.
-This assumes low-density limit, \mbox{$\langle \hat{n}_i \rangle/2S \ll 1$}, achieved at low temperatures and/or large $S \gg 1$ in which HP bosons can be treated as noninteracting.
+of the original HP transformation in Eq.~\eqref{eq:hp} while retaining the terms in the Hamiltonian that are up to the quadratic order in the bosonic operators.
+This effectively assumes low-density limit \mbox{$\langle \hat{n}_i \rangle/2S \ll 1$} achieved at, e.g., sufficiently low temperatures~\cite{Elyasi2020} and/or large $S \gg 1$ in which HP bosons can be treated as noninteracting.
+Taking into account higher order terms in the Hamiltonian generated by Eq.~\eqref{eq:approxhp}, as well as in the Taylor expansion of the square root in Eq.~\eqref{eq:hp}, produces higher-than-quadratic terms in the bosonic operators which describe {\em boson-boson interactions}~\cite{Zhitomirsky2013,Chudnovsky2006,Mook2021,Tupitsyn2008,Yuan2020,Takei2019,Elyasi2020} leading to renormalization of magnon energy, magnon decay (one magnon decays into two)~\cite{Zhitomirsky2013}, coalescence (two magnons coalesce into one), four-magnon interactions, decays into four magnons and other higher order processes~\cite{Radosevic2015}.

-Taking into account higher order terms in the Taylor expansion of the square root in Eq.~\eqref{eq:hp} produces higher-than-quadratic terms in the Hamiltonian which describe {\em boson-boson interactions}~\cite{Chudnovsky2006,Tupitsyn2008,Yuan2020,Takei2019}.
-Note the exact HP transformation in Eq.~\eqref{eq:hp} splits the infinite dimensional Hilbert space spanned by boson number states $\{ |n\rangle \}_{n \in \mathbb{N}}$ into two sectors---physical states $\{ |n\rangle \}_{n=0,...,2S}$; and all the unphysical ones $\{ |n\rangle \}_{n>2S}$ [see also Eq.~\eqref{eq:phys_states}].
-Those sectors cannot be connected by $\hat{S}^+_i$ and $\hat{S}^-_i$ operators.
+Since bosonic operators $\hat{a}_i^\dagger$, $\hat{a}_i$ act on an {\em infinite}-dimensional Hilbert space, but the physical Hilbert space corresponding to a single localized spin on site $i$ is spanned by only $2S + 1$ states, the extra unphysical states are decoupled from the physical ones by the square root in Eq.~\eqref{eq:hp}.
+Such exact HP transformation in Eq.~\eqref{eq:hp} splits the infinite dimensional Hilbert space spanned by boson number states $\{ |n\rangle \}_{n \in \mathbb{N}}$ into two sectors---physical states $\{ |n\rangle \}_{n=0,...,2S}$; and all the unphysical ones $\{ |n\rangle \}_{n>2S}$ [see also Eq.~\eqref{eq:phys_states}].
+Those sectors {\em cannot} be connected by $\hat{S}^+_i$ and $\hat{S}^-_i$ operators.
 However, when the square root in Eq.~\eqref{eq:hp} is expanded in power series and then truncated (see Secs.~\ref{sec:hptruncated} and~\ref{sec:hpresum}) to any {\em finite} order $N_T$, the physical and unphysical subspaces become coupled.
-In addition, canonical commutation relations for the spin operators are only satisfied approximately, resulting in artificial breaking of rotational symmetries that may be present in the original Hamiltonian~\cite{Vogl2020,Konig2020}.
+In addition, canonical commutation relations for the spin operators are then satisfied only approximately, resulting in artificial breaking of rotational symmetries that may be present in the original Hamiltonian~\cite{Vogl2020,Konig2021}.